worldbank/gld/Support/Country Survey Details/TUR/HLFS/introduction to HLFS.md

 ## What is the sampling procedure?

-The Turkish HLFS uses a stratified multi-stage design.
-The sampling procedure has changed across different survey rounds betweenn 2000-2019.
-For instance According to the 2019 [TURKSTAT documentation](https://data.tuik.gov.tr/Bulten/Index?p=Labour-Force-Statistics-2019-33784)

-    "Method of Sampling: For Household Labour Force Survey, two-stage stratified cluster sampling method was used.
-    Based on adress, a rotation pattern is formed to ensure a 50% of overlap between two consecutive periods and in the same periods of the two consecutive years and 8 sub samples have been used at each period.
-    In design of the study,  sample size has been equally distributed to the weeks,  which will be applied in each term.
-    In determining sample volume size Eurostat regulation numbered 577/98 is based on.
-In design of the study, administrative division of the year 2014 is based on.
-The estimate size of the study is periodically the whole Turkey, annualy is the NUTS Level 2." - Labor Force Newsletter 2019- Accounting Conventions
+The LFS is designed as a two-stage stratified cluster sampling survey.
+The sampling frame is based on a nationwide address database with households as the ultimate sampling unit.
+Note however, that the sampling frame is updated over the years and there are slight changes to the methodology over time.
+For example, from 2004 the sampling allowed for subnational estimates.
+For further details please see the Turkish NSO [site](https://www.tuik.gov.tr/).

-Note: There are changes in the sampling methodology, yet information is only available from 2011 onwards.
+Note: Information on methodology is only available from 2011 onwards.
 The presse releases are the best source of documentation of the sampling and weighting processess for each year.
-These can be accessed through the following [link](https://data.tuik.gov.tr/Kategori/GetKategori?p=istihdam-issizlik-ve-ucret-108&dil=2)
+These can be accessed through the following [link](https://data.tuik.gov.tr/Kategori/GetKategori?p=istihdam-issizlik-ve-ucret-108&dil=2).

 To locate the documentation follow these steps.